flatironinstitute/finufft/docs/install.rst

 Python-only users can simply install via ``pip install finufft`` which downloads a generic binary from PyPI.
 If you prefer a local Python package build, see :ref:`below<install-python>`.

 .. note::
-    FINUFFT builds with no issues on Linux and MacOS using any compiler, and in our experience GCC-13 gives the best performance.
+    Here are some overall notes about Windows.
 On Windows, MSVC works fine.
-The LLVM toolchain included in Visual Studio does not seem to have OpenMP, but it is still possible to build single-threaded FINUFFT.
+However, the LLVM toolchain included in Visual Studio does not seem to have OpenMP, but it is still possible to build single-threaded FINUFFT.
     The official windows LLVM distribution builds FINUFFT with no issues, but debug builds using sanitizers break.
     On Windows with MSVC, FINUFFT also requires ``VCOMP140D.DLL`` which is part of the `Microsoft Visual C++ Redistributable <https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170>`_.
     It is likely to be already installed in your system.